FlyTrapMind/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improved Gradle Daemon, now enabled by default

-The performance improvement gained by using the Daemon is staggering: our performance tests [show that builds could be up to 75% faster](TODO(ew) link blog post), just by enabling the Gradle Daemon.
+The performance improvement gained by using the Daemon is staggering: our performance tests [show that builds could be up to 75% faster](http://gradle.org/blog/gradle-3-0-m1-unleash-the-daemon/), just by enabling the Gradle Daemon.

 We have been working hard to make the Gradle Daemon aware of its health and impact on the system it's running on; and we believe that it is now robust enough to be **enabled by default**.

 We encourage you to give the improved Daemon a try.
 If for some reason you encounter problems, you can [disable the Daemon](userguide/gradle_daemon.html#daemon_faq).
-Please [submit feedback to us](https://discuss.gradle.org/c/bugs/) if you encounter instability so that we can make further improvements.
+Please [submit feedback to us](https://discuss.gradle.org/c/3-0-m1/) if you encounter instability so that we can make further improvements.

 ### Delayed configuration of task inputs and outputs